edgelesssys/contrast/rfc/004-recovery.md

 ### Storage Interface

-The common interface to persistent storage is a key-value interface with getters and setters.
+The common interface to persistent storage is a key-value interface with get and set operations.
 Implementations of the interface need to support compare-and-set operations on the head transaction:
 The head can only be updated if the current head is the next head's predecessor.